Your Next Steps

 Offer Holder Events

 One of the best ways to find out more about NCH is to come along to one of our Offer Holder Afternoons.
-During the day you will go on a tour of College and the surrounding area, take part in our ‘Photo Scavenger Hunt‘, hear from some of our academics, and have lunch with some of our current students.
+During the day you will go on a tour of College, have afternoon tea with some of our academics and current students, meet other offer holders and take part in our ‘Photo Scavenger Hunt‘.

-Our upcoming Offer Holder Afternoons are on the following dates from 3:00pm – 6:30pm:
+Our upcoming Offer Holder Afternoons are on the following dates:

 Please RSVP to email@example.com to confirm your place.